 %windir%/Fontsdirectory.
 If it doesn’t, you’ll need to manually copy the font files into the Fonts directory and run the installation from there.

 On each computer with the app installed, open regedit.exe and go to

 For example, if you want to exclude Microsoft Word processes, you’d use

 HKEY_LOCAL_MACHINE\Software\Microsoft\Windows NT\CurrentVersion\Image File Execution Options\Winword.exe.

-Add any additional processes that need to be excluded here, and then turn the Blocking untrusted fonts feature on, using steps 2 and 3 in Turn on and use the Blocking Untrusted Fonts feature.
+Add any additional processes that need to be excluded here, and then turn the Blocking untrusted fonts feature on, using the steps in the Turn on and use the Blocking Untrusted Fonts feature section of this topic.